 Suggested Reading

 However, for as many accolades as the show received, it’s also a show that’s seen the loss of a handful of its most notable faces with the most recent star passing away just days before 2026 came about an another less than two weeks prior to that.
-Seeing that as the case, we though we’d take a look back at some of those stars in honor of their memory and contributions to such an iconic show.
+Seeing that as the case, we though we’d take a look back at some of those stars and their real-life inspirations in honor of their memory and contributions to such an iconic show.

 Isiah Whitlock Jr.